hausersn1/ABR_Analysis_Threshold/README.md

 ### Plotting Functions
 *make_abr_summary_plots* and *plot_preVpost_abr* --> Just for plotting, but can be tweaked if you want to see things differently

+###ABR to CSV
+This is the set up to make the NEL data in to files compatible with ABRpresto
+- Adjust file directories so they grab your data.
+All p files for one frequency goes in the same csv.
+- After running. you need to change A1 and B1 to *level* and *polarity*, respectively
+- code for ABR presto: https://github.com/Regeneron-RGM/ABRpresto